 - Build volume: 250 x 210 x 200 mm

-This wouldn’t be a valid list without the inclusion of the Prusa i3 MK3S.
+This wouldn’t be a valid list without including the Prusa i3 MK3S+.
 The most successful and popular printer to emerge from the RepRap philosophy, the Prusa i3 sports a print volume of 250 x 210 x 200 mm, and weighs just over 6kg.
 For an extra $300, you can upgrade it with Prusa’s Multi Materal Upgrade Kit, allowing you to 3D print in up to 5 colors simulatenously!

 Prusa 3D printers are meticulously designed to be as simple and effective to use as possible.
 Accurate up to a layer resolution of 50 microns, the Prusa i3 is a precise, cheap 3D printer which dominates its RepRap 3D printer competitors.
 You can either buy the Prusa fully assembled for around $999 or build your own for around $749.